mpiraux/draft-piraux-quic-tunnel/draft-piraux-intarea-quic-tunnel-session.md

 Both QUIC tunnel endpoints open their first unidirectional stream (i.e. stream 2 and 3), hereafter named the QUIC tunnel control stream, to exchange these messages.
-A QUIC tunnel endpoint MUST NOT close its unidirectional stream and SHOULD provide enough flow control credit to its peer.
+A QUIC tunnel endpoint MUST NOT close its control stream and SHOULD provide enough flow control credit to its peer.

 The messages format used for this purpose are described in {{messages-format}}.